mdneuzerling/mdneuzerling.com/content/post/2021-01-27-using-metaflow-to-make-model-tuning-less-painful/index.md

 The following resources were needed for my setup:

--   AWS S3 stores the results of each Metaflow step.
+-   AWS S3 stores the results of each Metaflow step[^1].
 -   AWS EC2 instances provide the compute resources.
 -   AWS Elastic Container Registry is used to store the images that the Metaflow jobs run on.
 As I mention above, this isn't strictly necessary.
 -   AWS Batch is responsible for executing *jobs* on EC2 instances that live only as long as necessary for the jobs to complete.